ChicagoHAI/cxr-eval-gpt-4v/README.md

 ### Data Preparation

-Extract the 'indication', 'findings', and 'impression' sections from the MIMIC-CXR and IU X-RAY datasets.
-Randomly sample 300 studies, ensuring the exclusion of studies with empty impression or indication sections. .
+Extract the 'indication', 'findings', and 'impression' sections from the original report and ensure the exclusion of studies with empty impression or indication sections.
 Prepare the following CSV files in your input directory:

 - `ind_list_sample.csv` with columns 'study_id', 'path_image'
 - `gt_indc_sample.csv` with columns 'study_id', 'report'